Don’t try the above setup at home: my Raspberry Pi rebooted when I was removing the alligator clip!

-The basic test setup was to toggle one of the GPIO pins, namely the GPIO 4 (it was easily accessible with my adapter and didn’t interfere with UART) and see what frequency square wave could be achieved.
-This is basically the “upper limit” for any signalling one can hope to achieve with the GPIO pins – likely real-life scenarios where processing needs to be done would aim for some fraction of these values.
+The basic test setup was to toggle one of the GPIO pins between zero and one as fast as possible.
+GPIO 4 was selected due to easy access and no overlapping functionality.
+This is basically the “upper limit” for any signalling one can hope to achieve with the GPIO pins – real-life scenarios where processing needs to be done would need to aim for some fraction of these values.
+Here are the current results:

 Shell script